thefrugalEV

 EVs look expensive.
 The math says otherwise.

 Most electric vehicle content is written by tech journalists or industry insiders.
-This one is written by a CPA with 60 years of driving experience.
+This one is written by a CPA who's driven only EVs for the last six years — currently two of them, with 75,000+ miles of real ownership data.
 The focus: what actually saves you money — total cost of ownership, charging economics, tax credits that still exist, and the honest cases where EVs don't make financial sense.

 § 01